w5xd/PacketThermometer/README.md

 Power options
 <ul>
 <li>The circuit is simple and can be haywired without a PCB.
 Its the builder's choice.
 <li>The PCB has positions for two AA cells.
-And the PCB has two hole configurations for
+It has hole configurations for
 cell holders.
-Either one two-cell keystone 2462 holder, or two one-cell keystone 2460 holders.
+Either a two-cell keystone 2462 holder or two one-cell keystone 2460 holders fit.
+In PCB REV08 and later, the 2462 fits in either of two orientations that are 180 degrees rotated.
-On the Arduinio Mini Pro, 3.3V version, solder jumper SJ1 is removed to disable the on-board volatage regulator and, especially, the power drain from its LED.
+<li>On the Arduinio Mini Pro, 3.3V version, remove solder jumper SJ1 to disable
+the on-board volatage regulator and, especially, the power drain from its LED.
 <li>Or, a PJ-202A 5.5mm x 2.1mm power jack may be installed on the PCB, which routes up to 12VDC
 to the regulator on the Pro Mini.
 The PCB has holes to accommodate the jack on either the PCB's top or bottom.
 </ul>

-Of the sleep options available at compile time in this sketch, the best battery life is obtained an RC circuit.
+Of the sleep options available at compile time in this sketch, the best battery life is obtained using an external circuit as opposed to the built in Atmega timer support.
+A single resistor and capacitor are supported in all PCB revisions, and
 REV07 and later have the Battery Extender circuit described above.
-SMD components of size 1206 and 0805 are easy enough to solder on.
+SMD components of size 1206 and 0805 are easy enough to solder by hand.
 A pair of AAA lithium cells
 powered one of these for 9 months (and counting) with SetDelayLoopCount configured such that updates occur about every 11 minutes.
 A different unit configured for 5 minute updates lasted 6 months.
 AA cells are rated to about twice the Amp-Hour life of the equivalent chemistry AAA cells.

 A 2.7K resistor is from A0 to ground for the purpose of telemetering the battery volatage.

-The system is powered with a 2 cell AA (or AAA) lithium battery wired to VCC (not RAW).
+The system is powered with the 2 cell battery wired to VCC (not RAW).

 The required SetFrequencyBand settings are documented in RFM69.h (91 in USA).
 The Arduino can be programmed through either its serial interface or the ISP pins on the PCB.
 But